ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 = Why can’t use this plugin on root doamin? =

 Because to use KeyCDN, it need to set a CNAME record on the domain.
 But CNAME records are not supported on root domains (e.g. example.com) as they would conflict with the SOA- and NS-records (RFC1912 section 2.4: “A CNAME record is not allowed to coexist with any other data.”), an alternative is to redirect your root domain to a subdomain (e.g. www).

+However, you are still able to use root domain if your DNS provider supports ANAME record (or CNAME Flattening), for example, CloudFlare supports this feature, so you can set a CNAME record on your root domain and won't get any error!
+The version 2.2.0 brings this feature, you need to add this line to your `wp-config.php`:

+	$fsckeycdn_root_domain_setup = true;

 = Why this plugin need to change the Siteurl? =